mustafauyysl/react-native-pdf-page-image/README.md

   - page: Page number to render.
   - scale: Scale of the generated image, optional

-`generateAllPages(uri: string, scale?: number, folderName?: string): Promise<PageImage[]>`
+`generateAllPages(uri: string, scale?: number, folderName?: string): Promise<number>`

-  Generates images from all pages of the PDF document.
+  Generates images from all pages of the PDF document and returns the page count.
   - uri: Path to the PDF file.
   - scale: Scale of the generated images, optional.
   - folderName: Name of the folder to save images in, optional.
 When provided: